How to Make the Perfect Amatrice-Style Pasta Sauce

-This was a specialty of the original Florence’s in the North End of Boston.
-Sadly Florence has passed away and the original restaurant closed in 2015, but I like the idea of keeping this dish alive.
-I\’ve heard they\’ve reopened as the Florentine Cafe.
+This was a speciality of Florence’s in Boston’s North End.
+Sadly Florence passed away and the original restaurant closed in 2015.
+I like the idea of keeping the dish alive.
+I’ve heard they’ve reopened as the Florentine Cafe.

 For the purists, they would likely disagree that this is the famous pasta from the town of Amatrice.
 However I like both.
 If you want to sample the “real” dish from Amatrice, here is a link. https://www.ciaoitalia.com/seasons/season-2300/episode-2316/pasta-allamatrice